Opening of the spring hunting season. A man cleans rifle barrel

 Pro Tip!

-The odd time a jag may be too tight and will give you a hard time.
+The odd time a brass jag may be too tight and will give you a hard time.
 Even then, I don’t use slotted tips.
 If this happens, wrap a patch onto a bronze brush for a tight fit.
 Be forewarned that after cleaning your rifle, you’ll be picking material out of your brush.

 Cleaning the Bore of Non-Bolt Guns